AI Trail Analysis

 Regulations⌄

-- No camping within 1/4 mile of roads or designated recreation sites (unless at established campgrounds/huts)
+- No camping within 1/4 mile of roads or certain facilities except in designated sites

 Nearby amenities⌄